llamasearchai/OpenEvaluations/README.md

 **Author:** Nik Jois
 **Contact:** <nikjois@llamasearch.ai>

-OpenEvals is a comprehensive, production-grade framework for evaluating AI systems across diverse tasks and metrics.
-Built with enterprise-scale requirements in mind, it provides robust evaluation capabilities, extensive adapter support, and advanced reporting features.
+OpenEvaluations is a comprehensive, production-grade framework for evaluating AI systems across diverse tasks and metrics, with specialized focus on scientific domains.
+Built with enterprise-scale requirements in mind, it provides robust evaluation capabilities, extensive adapter support, and advanced reporting features specifically designed for cutting-edge AI research and deployment.

 ---

-## Why OpenEvals?
+## Why OpenEvaluations?

-OpenEvals is designed for teams and researchers who demand:
+OpenEvaluations is designed for teams and researchers who demand:
+- **Scientific Rigor**: Comprehensive evaluation suites for biology, physics, chemistry, genomics, virology, and emerging scientific domains
-- **Reliability**: Every component is built for robustness, with extensive error handling and validation.
+- **Reliability**: Every component is built for robustness, with extensive error handling and validation
-- **Extensibility**: Easily add new adapters, metrics, and reporting formats without modifying core code.
+- **Extensibility**: Easily add new adapters, metrics, and reporting formats without modifying core code
-- **Transparency**: Every evaluation step is logged, tracked, and reproducible.
+- **Transparency**: Every evaluation step is logged, tracked, and reproducible
-- **Performance**: Optimized for high-throughput, parallel execution, and real-time monitoring.
+- **Performance**: Optimized for high-throughput, parallel execution, and real-time monitoring
-- **Security**: Built with best practices for safe API usage, credential management, and sandboxing.
+- **Security**: Built with best practices for safe API usage, credential management, and sandboxing
-- **Professional Standards**: Type safety, code linting, CI/CD, and comprehensive test coverage.
+- **Professional Standards**: Type safety, code linting, CI/CD, and comprehensive test coverage

-OpenEvals is trusted by leading AI teams for:
+OpenEvaluations is trusted by leading AI teams for:
-- Benchmarking LLMs and custom models
+- Benchmarking LLMs and custom models on scientific reasoning tasks
+- Evaluating AI systems for biomedical research and drug discovery
+- Testing model performance on complex scientific problem-solving
-- Regression testing for model updates
+- Regression testing for model updates in research environments
-- Automated evaluation in CI/CD pipelines
+- Automated evaluation in CI/CD pipelines for scientific AI applications
-- Academic and industrial research
+- Academic and industrial research validation

 ---